 Because her empty blonde head was justifiably slapped about metaphorically with just cause and great vigor.
 And no white supremacist deserves it more.
-“Ann Coulter has written 11 books — 12 if you count ‘Mein Kampf,’” comedian Nikki Glaser said. … Continue reading

 Sources confirmed Tuesday that unrestrained sex and drug use are now covered as acceptable behaviors under local man Aiden Pearson’s ever-expanding definition of “Christian liberty.”
-“I’m just trying to really live into my freedom in Christ while purging myself of any … Continue reading

 Corrected… as it were… (and original unretouched photos by Paul Middleton).